home-assistant/alerts.home-assistant.io/alerts/docker_2010.markdown

 apt install containerd.io=1.3.9-1
 ```

-When the downgrade is complete do a system reboot.
+When the downgrade is complete do a system reboot, once it has fully started you need to run `ha supervisor repair` and `ha supervisor restart` to fix problems with add-ons.